Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/HLS/README.md

 make run_emu TARGET=hw
 ```

-These commands create a `build/hw` folder with the kernels, XSA, and `package` for a hardware run.
+These commands create a `build/hw` directory with the kernels, XSA, and `package` for a hardware run.
 Follow steps 1-9 to run the `fft_2d_hls_xrt.elf` executable on your VCK190 board.

 **Step 1.** Ensure your board is powered off.

 **Step 2.** Use an SD card writer (such as balenaEtcher) to flash the `sd_card.img` file to an SD card.

 **Step 3.** Plug the flashed SD card into the top slot of the VCK190 board.

 **Step 4.** Set the switch (`SW1 Mode\[3:0\]=1110 = OFF OFF OFF ON`).

 **Step 5.** Connect your computer to the VCK190 board using the USB cable included with the board.

-**Step 6.** Open a TeraTerm terminal and select the correct COM port.
+**Step 6.** Open a Tera Term terminal and select the correct COM port.
 Set the port settings to the following:

 ```
 Port: <COMMXX>